jnmartin84/mk64-dc/README.md

 # Mario Kart 64
 This is a Sega Dreamcast port of the Mario Kart 64 decompilation [ https://github.com/n64decomp/mk64 ] .

 Do not ask for a CDI or ISO.
 Learn how to build it or don't play it.
 We don't care.
+I heard people were crying about "unfriendly open source and stupid tutorials."
+I'm not getting sued by Nintendo just so your feelings don't get hurt.

 Here's how to build it yourself.
 Deviate from these instructions at your own risk, but follow them *precisely* and you shall be rewarded for your efforts:
 ![DK's Jungle Parkway](/media/screenshot1.png)